huaiguoguo/leapbase/README.md

 The web server setting is controlled by environment variables.

-The setting can be specified by a site/setting.js file as well.
-An example file is available at site/support/setting.js.
+The setting can be specified by a site/setting.js file An example file is available at site/support/setting.js.

 ```